Immigration Medical Exam (IME)

 What happens after the medical exam?

-- The medical office will submit the medical results directly to IRCC.
+The medical office submits your results directly to IRCC.

-- They will give you an information printout sheet or an “IMM 1017B Upfront Medical Report” that you have to upload into the “Proof of medical exam” spot in your Working Holiday application.
+They’ll also provide a printout (either an information sheet or the “IMM 1017B Upfront Medical Report”) which you must upload into the “Proof of medical exam” spot in your Working Holiday application.

-- If you don’t have this upload spot, upload the document in the “Optional documents” at the bottom of the checklist
+If that spot isn’t available, upload the document under “Optional documents” at the bottom of the checklist.

 Can I get a copy of my medical exam results?